tp-duarte/tp-duarte/README.md

 <br>

 Hi,  my name is Thiago !
-I'm a B.A. in Economics at Unesp and enjoy data and analysis 📈
+I have a B.A. in Economics at Unesp and work as a data scientist. 📈
 <br>
-Co-founded **[Data.Aqa](https://github.com/Data-Aqa)**, Data Science League aimed for students at Unesp Araraquara.

-In the links below you can see some contents that I had the opportunity to elaborate :
+In the links below you can see some contents that I had the opportunity to elaborate:

 - [Linear Regression](https://nbviewer.org/github/Data-Aqa/aulas/blob/main/machine%20learning/aprendizado%20supervisionado/metodos%20de%20regressao/regressao%20linear/Regressao%20Linear.ipynb)
 - [Decision Tree  Regressor](https://nbviewer.org/github/Data-Aqa/aulas/blob/main/machine%20learning/aprendizado%20supervisionado/metodos%20de%20regressao/decision%20tree%20regressor/Decision%20Tree%20Regressor.ipynb)